Affiliate links on Android Authority may earn us a commission. Learn more.

 For starters, it’s missing some key flagship ingredients like a telephoto shooter, an IP67 or IP68 rating for water and dust protection (IP54 rating only for the US model), and wireless charging.
 Those are some compromises you’ll have to live with since the company probably made them to keep the phone affordable.
 Think of the OnePlus 10T as a souped-up OnePlus 10R with a processor and design upgrade tossed into the mix.

 That said, the 10R left a lot to be desired, and its software was one of those things.
 The OnePlus 10T comes with the same Oxygen OS version 12.1 out of the box.
 We’ve observed that the software is an inconsistent mix of elements from OPPO’s Color OS and the original Oxygen OS.
 The phone has received the Oxygen OS 13 update in December 2022, but it doesn’t bring any notable improvements to the experience.

 it's hard to straight-up recommend the OnePlus 10T.

 Another missing feature on the OnePlus 10T is the Hasselblad camera branding.
 OnePlus says it wanted to “offer an ultimate performance flagship smartphone at the device’s chosen price point” hence it cut Hasselblad’s color processing software out of the picture.

 The sound quality of the phone is also unimpressive.
 In our review, we found the stereo speakers to be extremely unbalanced, making content viewing very annoying.

 Knowing all of the above, it’s hard to straight-up recommend the OnePlus 10T.
-It’s a phone that delivers in terms of gaming and performance but doesn’t offer enough value to general smartphone buyers even with its $649 starting price point.
+It’s a phone that delivers in terms of gaming and performance but doesn’t offer enough value to general smartphone buyers.
+But with its reduces $499 price point, it might not be such a bad deal if you’re not looking to spend flagship money on a phone.
 You can read our OnePlus 10T review for more details.

 OnePlus 10T specs